Michael Ballack: Style of play

-Ballack is considered to be one of the best and versatile midfielders of his generation; he played in several midfield positions during his career, and was noted for his powerful shot with both feet.
+Ballack is considered to be one of the best and most versatile midfielders of his generation; normally deployed in the centre in a box-to-box role, he played in several midfield positions during his career, including in the roles of offensive and holding midfielder, and was noted for his powerful shot with both feet.
 Due to his tall frame, he was also known for his ability in the air, which made him a goal threat on set pieces.

-On a technical level, he was a commanding, physically strong and aggressive player, with excellent passing range, who moved the ball efficiently.
-The technicality and intelligence of his game was extremely high.
+He also excelled at making late runs into the penalty area.
+On a technical level, he was a commanding, physically strong and aggressive player, with excellent passing range, who moved the ball efficiently, and who was capable of creating chances for his team.
+An elegant player on the ball, the technicality and intelligence of his game was extremely high.
 He started his football career as a sweeper, but when he moved to Leverkusen in 1999, then-coach Christoph Daum moved him to midfield.
-He adapted to a deeper role during his spell at Chelsea.
+He adapted to playing in a deeper role on occasion during his spell at Chelsea.
+Ballack was also a strong tackler, which combined with his stamina, as well as his aerial, playmaking, and goalscoring abilities, made him a "complete midfielder," as he was once described by Ben Welch of FourFourTwo magazine in 2013.
+Beyond his playing ability, Ballack also stood out for his leadership qualities throughout his career.
 In 2011, Ballack's international coach at the time, Joachim Löw, praised him, describing him as a player who "exudes authority and calm on the pitch".
+Despite his ability as a player, his later career was often limited by recurring injury struggles.